 11King David also dedicated these to Yahweh with the silver and gold that he dedicated from all the nations that he subdued;

 16Joab the son of Zeruiah was over the army and Jehoshaphat the son of Ahilud was recorder,

 17and Zadok the son of Ahitub and Ahimelech the son of Abiathar were priests, and Seraiah was scribe

 18and Benaiah the son of Jehoiada was over the Cherethites and the Pelethites, and David’s sons were head administrators.

 3Then the king said, “Is there not still someone of the house of Saul, that I may show the covenant loyalty of God to him?”
 Ziba said to the king, “There is still a son of Jonathan; he is crippled in both his feet.”

-5Then king David sent and brought him out of the house of Machir the son of Ammiel, from Lo Debar.
+5Then king David sent and brought him out of the house of Machir the son of Ammiel, from Lo-debar.

-7And David said to him, “Do not be afraid, for I will surely show you kindness for Jonathan your father’s sake, and will restore to you all the land of Saul your father.
-You will eat bread at my table continually.”
+7And David said to him, “Do not be afraid, for I will show, yes, show covenant loyalty to you for Jonathan your father’s sake, and will restore to you all the land of Saul your father, and you will eat bread at my table continually.”

 12Mephibosheth had a young son whose name was Mica.
 All that lived in the house of Ziba were servants to Mephibosheth.

 13So Mephibosheth lived in Jerusalem, for he ate at the king’s table continually.
 And he was lame in both his feet.

 1Now it happened after this that the king of the children of Ammon died, and Hanun his son reigned in his place.

 2Then David said, “I will show covenant loyalty to Hanun the son of Nahash just as his father showed covenant loyalty to me.”
 So David sent by the hand of his servants to comfort him concerning his father.
 So David’s servants came into the land of the children of Ammon.